Daily readings

 37And she was a widow until fourscore and four years; who departed not from the temple, by fastings and prayers serving night and day.

-38Now she, at the same hour, coming in, confessed to the Lord; and spoke of him to all that looked for the rescue of Israel.
+38Now she, at the same hour, coming in, confessed to the Lord; and spoke of him to all that looked for the redemption of Israel.

 39And after they had performed all things according to the law of the Lord, they returned into Galilee, to their city Nazareth.